engtuncay/engtuncay.github.io/php/php-w3-10-regex.md

 \r\n|	Line separator on Windows	|AB\r\nCD	|AB\nCD
 \N	|Perl, PCRE (C, PHP, R…): one character that is not a line break	|\N+	|ABC

-➖ see more from the ref. article
+➖ for more infro, see the ref. article

 ### More Quantifiers (Greedy and Lazy)